mayotomato/Bank-System/README.md

 ### Usage

-1. **Run the application in terminal**:
+1. **Run in terminal**:
    ```bash
    python bank_system.py
    ```

    **OR**

-2. **Open the project in any Python-supported IDE, load the bank_system.py file, and run it directly**
+2. **Run in any Python-supported IDE by loading bank_system.py**

 ---

 ## Disclaimer

 This project is intended for learning and experimentation with programming concepts.
 It is not designed for production use.
-The login system is not secure, and data handling is limited to basic text file operations for simplicity.
+The login system is not secure, and data handling is limited to basic text file operations.